Skip to main content

 The Five Requirements for a Valid Electronic Will

-Creating a will on a screen instead of on paper is legally permitted in Arizona, but the process is not as simple as typing your wishes into a document.
+Creating a will on a screen instead of on paper is legally permitted, but the process is not as simple as typing your wishes into a document.
 A.R.S.
-14-2518 sets five distinct requirements that must all be satisfied for an electronic will to hold up.
+14-2518 sets five distinct requirements that must all be met for an electronic will to hold up.

 An electronic will must meet all of the following requirements: 1.
 Be created and maintained in an electronic record that is readable as text at the time of signing.
 2. Contain the electronic signature of the testator or the testator's electronic signature made by some other individual in the testator's conscious presence and by the testator's direction.